-- Bad credit doesn’t matter: Loans are typically based on your income and other criteria, and not solely credit report.
-Direct lenders like SoFi look at your education level as part of their loan evaluation criteria.
+- Bad credit doesn’t matter: Loans are typically based on your income and other criteria, and not solely on your credit report.
+Take note, when seeking online loans from direct lenders like SoFi, they’ll look at your education level as part of their loan evaluation criteria.

-- Better customer support: You can often get customer support directly from their own site.
+- Better customer support: You can often get customer support directly from the lender’s site.

 - Loan comparison shopping can be time-consuming.

 - The lender you like may not be available in your State.